-To position clips on a track, select one or more clips and drag.
-While dragging, black guides indicate the range of clips being positioned.
-The timelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
+While dragging, black lines indicate the selection of clips being positioned.
+The TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

-See in Glossary shows the start time and end time of the clips being positioned.
+See in Glossary ruler shows the start time and end time of the selected clips being positioned.

-You can also position a clip by selecting the clip and changing its start time in the Inspector window.
-This method only works when selecting a single clip.
-The InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
+You can use the Inspector window to position clips.
+To position a clip with the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info

 Did you find this page useful?
 Please give it a rating: